-Currently accepting Pre-Orders for hogs scheduled at the processor on: September 27th, 2019.
+Currently accepting Pre-Orders for hogs scheduled at the processor in: April of 2020.

 A $50 deposit per 1/2 share is required to hold your order, and the balance will be due after the final weight and processing is calculated.
 Prices are based on $1.95/lb. hog rail-weight.
 Your processing fees are separate and additional, and will vary greatly based on your cut and cure selections.
 If that sounds unfamiliar, see the info at the bottom of this page for the primer on how farm-direct hog shares work.
 It’s a different mode of buying meat than supermarket-style, but it’s the most economical and sustainable way to buy meat.